 6. plastic from hemp

 The resulting material looks like ordinary plastic and is also very light.
-The big advantage is, of course, that plastic made from hemp is biodegradable.
+The big advantage, of course, is that plastic made from hemp is biodegradable.
 The plant grows very quickly and also binds CO2 and thus helps at the same time to Stop climate change.

 However, the cultivation of industrial hemp is still prohibited in many parts of the world, which is why there are still very few products and alternatives with plastic made from hemp.